fedor28/Image_Quality_Assesment/README.md

 | MAPE    | 113   | 17                         | 20            |   47               |
 | MSE     | 753   | 78                         | 107           |   287              |

-Also I analyzed predictions of best estimator (Bagging of decision trees) on test set .
+Also, I analyzed predictions of the best estimator (Bagging of decision trees) on test set .
-Nothing in common of outliers have been detected.
+Nothing in common of outliers has been detected.

 ### Usage